 WCARES Emergency Weather Net

-In the event of severe weather, the WCARES Weather Net will be activated upon request by the county EOC.
-The controlled net is open to all Amateurs.
-All stations are asked to restrict reports to the information covered in the WCARES Severe Weather Reporting Guide to facilitate the net control operator and NWS Liason operator.
+In the event of severe weather, the WCARES Weather Net will be activated.
+This directed net is open to all Amateurs.
+All stations are asked to restrict reports to the NWS reporting criteria given by the net control operator during activation.

 On the third net of each month, an alternate frequency net will be held immediately afterwards.

 WCARES Weekly Radio Net – Winlink check-in – updated